Amazon Marketplace

 PO (Purchase Order) is a formal document a seller sends to a supplier to order products.
 A PO contains product details, quantities, price, and delivery dates and serves as a binding contract.
 Good PO management with clear terms reduces misunderstandings and disputes with suppliers.
 Sellers should use PO templates and document all orders for financial control.

-Open term pagePOC
+Open glossary pagePOC

 Point of Contact